pallets/click/docs/setuptools.rst

 How to Package a Script
 ---------------------------------

-To bundle your script with setuptools, all you need is the script in a Python package and a ``setup.py`` file.
+To bundle your script with setuptools, all you need is the script and a ``setup.py`` file.

 Imagine this directory structure:

 .. code-block:: text

     yourscript.py
     setup.py